Skip to content

 This site outlines how to secure ITS systems across all layers of design and operation.
 Key topics include:

-1. ITS Security Architectures¶
+1. ITS Cyber Security Patterns

-2. Security Standards and Their Roles¶
+2. Security Regulations, Frameworks, Standards and Guidance Documents

-3. Performing an ITS Threat Analysis¶
+3. Performing an ITS Threat Analysis

 The selection of cybersecurity controls to protect the ITS confidentiality, integrity and availability should be risk-informed, meaning that organizations that operate (e.g,.
 Infrastructure Owner Operators (IOOs)) an ITS should conduct a comprehensive threat analysis in order to understand the ITS's risk profile.
 This threat analysis should be methodical, guided by a standard approach to performing threat and risk assessments.
 Threat analysis often involves development of a profile of the ITS system assets, communication data flows, trust boundaries, and communication interfaces.
 Once this information is well understood and documented, threats and vulnerabilities can be identified for each asset or data flow.
 From there, an estimate of the likelihood and impact of different risks to the system can be calculated and appropriate mitigations can be identified.
 This allows cybersecurity executives within an ITS organization to prioritize the most appropriate cybersecurity controls given the risk profile and operational context of the system.